 - 1. Groups of assets or resources. - 1.1.
-Groups of assets or resources that may be purchased together or that are identical in nature, such as groups of desks, groups of chairs, etc., should be treated as individual resources or assets. - 1.2.
-A software acquisition consisting of a number of licenses for or units of potentially independent or stand-alone applications-such as word processors or electronic spreadsheets-is to be considered a group of resources.
-Each unit or each user license is to be treated as an individual intangible resource and capitalized or expensed accordingly.
-However, an integrated or centralized system to which multiple users have access-such as AFIS, ProcureAZ or HRIS-is considered a single item rather than a group of resources or assets and is to be capitalized or expensed. - 1.3.
-Items that are part of a group and individually cost five thousand dollars (\$5,000) or more should be capitalized. - 1.4.
-Groups of library books may, at the discretion of agency management, be treated in the aggregate and capitalized as such. - 1.5.
-Groups of resources or assets do not include: - 1.5.1.
+Groups of assets or resources that may be purchased together or that are identical in nature, such as groups of desks, groups of chairs, etc., should be treated as individual resources or assets unless the group has a significant cost. - 1.2.
+Effective FY2025, assets that are below the capitalization of \$5,000, that are purchased as group and have significant costs are subject to capitalization per GASB Implementation Guide 2021-1 Section 5.1. - 1.3.
+A group of assets that totals \$200,000 or more that would normally not meet the capitalization threshold are considered to be a significant group of assets and must be capitalized when purchased as a group.
+This group of assets may or may not be identical but is purchased together and should be the same general type (e.g. IT equipment, furniture, books, etc.).
+Examples may include computer equipment, furniture, and books, as well as, other assets that may not meet the capitalization threshold. - 1.4.
+A significant group of assets are capitalized and must be recorded under the 8400 Object Class under the applicable object. - 1.5.
+Groups of resources or assets, unless a significant group of assets, do not include: - 1.5.1.
 Collections of works of art or collections of historical treasures, which are treated separately in this publication. - 1.5.2.
 A unit assembled from component parts (e.g., a computer).
 Such units are to be treated as individual resources when evaluated for capitalization and stewardship purposes.